Labour Party Conference: 2014 London (Special Conference)

 A special conference was held at ExCeL London on 1 March to approve rule changes arising from former general-secretary Ray Collins review of party reform.
 The changes included replacing the electoral college system for selecting new leaders with a "one member, one vote" system.
 Mass membership would be encouraged by allowing "registered supporters" to join at a low cost, as well as full membership.
 Members from the trade unions would also have to explicitly "opt in" rather than "opt out" of paying a political levy to Labour.

 2014 Manchester

-The 2014 Conference was held in Manchester from 21 to 24 September at Manchester Central Conference Centre.
-Ed Miliband was criticised by his own colleagues for failing to mention the deficit and immigration in his Conference address, despite having promised to do so in his pre-speech press release.
-It was Miliband's last Autumn Conference address as Labour Leader.
+The 2014 Conference was held in Manchester from 21 to 24 September at Manchester Central conference centre.
+Ed Miliband was criticised by his colleagues for not mentioning the deficit and immigration in his Conference address, despite having promised to do so in his pre-speech press release.

 Jeremy Corbyn leadership

+2015 London (Special Conference)

+The results of the leadership and deputy leadership elections were announced prior to the annual conference on 12 September at a short Special Conference in Westminster, London, in which Jeremy Corbyn was elected leader of the party.

 2015 Brighton

-The results of the leadership and deputy leadership elections were announced prior to the Annual Conference on 12 September at a special conference.

 The 2015 conference took place in Brighton between 27 September and 30 September.
-The new Labour Leader, Jeremy Corbyn, reinstated the use of the Autocue, three years after it had been abandoned by Ed Miliband.
+Corbyn reinstated the use of the Autocue, three years after it had been abandoned by Miliband.
 It was the first time that Corbyn had used one to deliver a speech.